One tool for checking static electricity is Electroscope Circuit to Measure Electrostatic Charge.

 Conclusion:

-But remember design may change in different circuits.
+Finally, remember the design may change in different circuits.